-As a seasoned senior leader, Jason has more than 20 years’ experience successfully leading and managing teams within large and complex healthcare organizations.
-Jason combines his passion for leadership with a commitment to continuous learning, adult education, and evidence informed leadership practice through academic partnerships and collaboration.
-He is currently an Adjunct Professor in the Faculty of Medicine at the University of British Columbia (Canada) and Adjunct Lecturer in the College of Medicine, Nursing and Health Sciences at Fiji National University where he leads graduate level courses on leadership and management.
+Jason combines his passion for leadership with a commitment to continuous learning and evidence informed leadership practice through academic partnerships and collaboration.
+He is currently an Adjunct Professor in the Faculty of Medicine at the University of British Columbia (Canada) and Adjunct Lecturer in the College of Medicine, Nursing and Health Sciences at Fiji National University where he leads graduate level courses on healthcare leadership and management.
 In addition, Jason has collaborated with numerous academic institutions across western Canada, the South Pacific, and the Middle East to offer applied management training and leadership development opportunities.

 Jason brings a practical firsthand leadership experience lens to leadership development and facilitation.
 With diverse real-world leadership know-how, he is able to translate theoretical leadership concepts into no-nonsense solutions for leaders struggling with day to day challenges.
 Using this approach, Jason has facilitated numerous leadership and emotional intelligence workshops, co-authored a number of e-books on leadership, and has been published in a well-respected peer-reviewed medical journal.

-Jason is an EQ-i / EQ360 Certified Practitioner and Achieve Global Leadership trainer.
 He holds a Bachelor Arts degree (Psychology) and Bachelor of Science degree (Physical Therapy) from the University of Saskatchewan, a Master of Science degree (Physical Therapy) from the University of Alberta, and a Graduate Certificate in Health System Leadership from Royal Roads University.
+Jason is also an EQ-i / EQ360 Certified Practitioner and Achieve Global Leadership trainer.

-Jason has spent nearly two decades coaching leaders through challenging situations, advising senior executives, mentoring new managers, and successfully leading complex transformative change initiatives.
+Jason has spent nearly two decades coaching leaders through challenging situations, advising senior executives, mentoring new managers, and successfully leading complex transformative change initiatives within large healthcare systems.

 Drew is an established leadership and organization development practitioner with more than a decade of experience coaching leaders, developing programs, and creating solutions that generate results.
 He has experience working with leaders, coaches, consultants, and organizations of all sizes.
 His broad exposure to organizations in a variety of sectors has allowed him to witness first-hand the difference that effective leaders, and effective leadership practices, can have on an organization and the people within it.